Almost done! Please Select Your Region To Receive Customized Content

 Your information is safe and secure with us

-Last week, I updated an article about the top 10 Singapore REITs that would have made you money if you invested from their IPOs.
-Out of the 19 S-REITs that have been listed for listed for at least 10 years, 15 of them gave a positive overall return for investors.
+Previously, I updated an article about the top 10 Singapore REITs that would have made you money if you invested from their IPOs.
+Out of the 20 S-REITs that have been listed for listed for at least 10 years, 16 of them gave a positive overall return for investors.

 We will make a similar assumption that Sophia (a fictional character) invests RM1,000 in each of these REITs from the day it listed.
 Since Sophia is a hard-core income investor, she doesn’t want to come out with any money to subscribe to any rights (if any) and is prepared for any share dilution.
 Let’s also assume that she neglects to sell her nil-paid rights from which she can make a profit from.

-From the table above, Sophia would’ve made a nice return in Al-Aqar Healthcare REIT as her initial investment of RM1,000 would have grown to RM2,340 including the dividends received over the years.
-If she invested RM10,000, then her investment would’ve grown to RM23,400.
-Basically, the more money she invests, the more she makes.
-And the longer she holds, the more dividends she’s going to receive.
-In all, her annualised return from Al-Aqar Healthcare REIT alone is 6.77% from August 2006 to January 2019.
+From the table above, Sophia would’ve made a nice return in Al-Aqar Healthcare REIT as her initial investment of RM1,000 would have grown to RM2,410 including the dividends received over the years.
+If she invested RM10,000, then her investment would’ve grown to RM24,100.
+Basically, the more money she had invested, the more she would have made.
+And the longer she holds onto her investments, the more dividends she will receive.
+In all, her annualised return from Al-Aqar Healthcare REIT alone is 6.50% from August 2006 to January 2020.

 So after investing for more than ten years, here are the top five best-performing Malaysian REITs for Sophia.

-Note: We’ve excluded brokerage costs, currency exchange gains/losses and taxes that might be applicable to foreign investors.
+Note: We’ve excluded brokerage costs, currency exchange movements, and taxes that might be applicable to foreign investors.

 In summary, here is Sophia’s overall performance:

-However, AmanahRaya REIT, Tower REIT, and AmFirst REIT are sitting on capital losses of 11%, 16%, and 48% respectively.
-But when we include dividends, their overall returns are still positive.
+However, Atrium REIT, Hektar REIT, AmanahRaya REIT, Tower REIT, and AmFirst REIT are sitting on capital losses of 1%, 7%, 22%, 25% and 52% respectively.
+But when we include dividends, their overall return is still positive.

 Singaporeans and foreign investors who are not comfortable with forex risks are unlikely to be interested in Malaysian REITs as the ringgit continues to weaken.
 However, Malaysians are unaffected by this as Malaysian REITs are traded in their home currency.
 So if you’re a Malaysian, M-REITs do seem to be a viable option to build consistent streams of passive income.

-Finally, just a quick reminder: 2019 applications to join Dividend Machines close Sunday, 10 March 2019, at 23:59 hours.
+Finally, just a quick reminder: 2020 applications to join Dividend Machines close on Sunday, 1 March 2020, at 23:59 hours.
 If you’re looking for a way to learn how to invest in dividend stocks and REITs and build multiple streams of passive dividend income, then we highly recommend you check out Dividend Machines before applications close!